-The Rain Gardens basic shape is a shallow depression that was designed to capture runoff from the parking lot which is adjacent to the Madeline F. Elder Greenhouse.
+The Rain Gardens are shaped into a shallow depression that was designed to capture runoff from the parking lot which is adjacent to the Madeline F. Elder Greenhouse.
 Rain Gardens improve the quality of water by mimicking the natural cleaning processes used in meadows and forests.
-In meadows and forests, rainfall evaporates, is drank by planted or seeps into the soil within 24 to 48 hours after a rainfall.
+In meadows and forests, rain evaporates, is absorbed by plantes, or seeps into the soil within 24 to 48 hours after a rainfall.
 The Rain Garden traps fertilizers, sediment, and other source pollutants which are in the stormwater runoff and keeps them from being swept untreated into streams and rivers.
 Native plants were included to provide food and shelter for wildlife.

 6. Sutphin Mall and Fountain